-A novel strain of coronavirus ("COVID-19") created a global pandemic, which commenced in 2020.
+Coronavirus ("COVID-19") created a global pandemic, which commenced in 2020.
 The Company's operations, to date, have not been dramatically affected by COVID-19.
 However, the extent of any future impact on the Company's operational and financial performance will depend on the possibility of a resurgence and resulting severity of COVID-19 with respect to the Company's access to API and drug product for clinical testing, as well as our ability to safely and efficiently conduct planned clinical trials.